EmmyTegs05/EmmyTegs05/Projects/04720/Red_Team_VAPT/vapt-course-project.md

 - Importance of manual validation and accurate risk scoring
 - How to communicate technical risk to business stakeholders effectively

-> This red team project sharpened my offensive security skills and reinforced my understanding of real-world adversarial techniques.
+> This Red Team project sharpened my offensive security skills and reinforced my understanding of real-world adversarial techniques.